jenntang1/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 # Overview #
-The program codes contained in this directory is to help in learning and understanding Python, specifically with input/output.
+The program codes contained in this directory is for learning and understanding Python, specifically with input/output.

 # General #
 0. How to open a file?